 Blitz Focus: Fall Hazards (July 2016)

 Results Summary: 3343 workplaces were visited, resulting in 10321 orders being written.
 Of those orders, an astounding 653 were stop-work orders.
 These orders are the result of inspections conducted in the construction, industrial, and mining sectors.
 The Ministry of Labour concluded from these results that fall hazards continue to be a major concern.
-All workplaces were urged to improve their fall safety programs and complete Ministry of Labour-approved Working at Heights: Construction training.
+All workplaces were urged to improve their fall safety programs and complete CPO-approved Working at Heights: Construction training.

 Blitz Focus: Young and New Workers (June 2016)